 Few people understand just how complex genetics really is.

-A recent article with this suggestive title We are not prepared for the genetic revolution…(read The Conversation, May 25, 2018) was published.
-The author said, “When humans’ genetic information (known as the genome) was mapped 15 years ago, it promised to change the world.
+In an article published two years ago with the evocative title We are not prepared for the genetic revolution…(read The Conversation, May 25, 2018, the author said that, “When humans’ genetic information (known as the genome) was mapped 15 years ago, it promised to change the world.
 Optimists anticipated an era in which all genetic diseases would be eradicated.
 Pessimists feared widespread genetic discrimination.
-Neither of these hopes and fears has been realised.
+Neither of these hopes and fears has been realized.
 Why?
 The reason for this is simple: our genome is complex.
 Being able to locate specific differences in the genome is only a very small part of understanding how these genetic variants actually work to produce the traits we see.”

-If you add this extreme complexity to the simplicity of CRISPR technique modifications, the result is explosive.
-We also have to consider that “more and more products and services start to use genetic data” and biohackers continue increasing their activities (see Are biohackers out of control?
+If we add this extreme complexity to the simplicity of CRISPR technique modifications, the result is explosive.
+We also have to consider that “more and more products and services [are starting] to use genetic data” and biohackers are continuing to increase their activities (see Are biohackers out of control?
 Gene editing kits offered on Internet permit re-engineer DNA).

-It is urgent that scientific community establishes clear scientific criteria to regulate this genetic revolution within a framework of responsibility.
-Past Global summits revealed divergent views on the use of human gene editing (see HERE).
-However, work must continue to achieve a consensus in this field.
+It is urgent that the scientific community establishes clear scientific criteria to regulate this genetic revolution within a framework of responsibility for developing the more complex human genetic information, knowing our present limitations.